Article written by CEMP's team

 In fact, the work of professionals working at clinical laboratories also serves as a link between primary and specialized care.

-It must also be noted that the diagnosis, treatment and prevention of multiple health disorders is still being developed or perfected.
-Besides, new conditions arise every day which demand attention and research.
+It should also be noted that the diagnosis, treatment and prevention of multiple health disorders are still being developed and/or perfected.
+But alognside these developments, new conditions arise every day which demand attention and research.
 On the other hand, the typical life expectancy is getting longer.

-Clinical laboratories can be found inside hospitals, private and public laboratories, belonging to different organisms or entities, presenting a broad or a specialized scope; there are laboratories for both human or veterinary medicine, and in such diverse fields as the industry, education and other areas of medical science.
+Clinical laboratories can be found inside hospitals, private and public laboratories, focusing on different organisms or entities, presenting a broad or a specialized scope; there are laboratories for both human or veterinary medicine, and in such diverse fields as the industry, education and other areas of medical science.

 Because of all these factors, job opportunities are increasingly growing, in different fields and specializations, and continue to be absolutely essential to preserve human health.

-Anyway, before seeing how to work in laboratory and what is the necessary specialized training, let’s first go through what professional profiles can be found at these centers and what are their areas of specialization.
+So before seeing how to get a position in a laboratory and what is the necessary specialized training, let’s first go through what professional profiles can be found at these centers and what are their areas of specialization.

 General clinical laboratories, in charge of executing what are known as routine tests, commonly present the following departments and areas of action according to their object of analysis: